Meet our Experts (Abt Britain Team)

 Visit Leisa’s full bio.

-Senior Monitoring, Evaluation, Research, and Learning (MERL) Specialist
+Senior Adviser for Monitoring, Evaluation, Research, and Learning (MERL)

 Mbuso Jama, is a Senior MERL specialist at Abt, with more than 17 years of experience .
 His work has involved humanitarian, rehabilitation, and development efforts in Africa, Asia, and Eastern Partnership countries.
 His broad spectrum of experience includes impact evaluations and designing MERL and research frameworks for various sectors from health to governance.
 He has experience designing, monitoring, and evaluating projects funded by the Foreign, Commonwealth & Development Office, United Nations, US Agency for International Development, Canadian International Development Agency, Department of Foreign Affairs and Trade, European Union, European Civil Protection and Humanitarian Aid Operations, and private donors.

 Peter Levine, Adviser to the Managing Director, is a multi-disciplinary economic growth and private-sector development specialist with more than 25 years of experience in program management, new business development, and communications for complex international programs.
 This includes extensive work in Asia, the Middle East, Latin America, Central/Eastern Europe.
 He also served as acting head of Abt Britain Limited and oversaw the Foreign and Commonwealth Development Office-funded Good Governance Fund: Eastern Partnership Technical Assistance Facility.

 Senior Adviser for Monitoring, Evaluation, Research and Learning (MERL)